 The Tax Cuts and Jobs Act of 2017, or TCJA, was signed into law by President Donald Trump on December 22, 2017.
-Most of the changes introduced by the act went into effect on January 1, 2018, and will not affect 2017 taxes.
+Most of the changes introduced by the act went into effect on January 1, 2018.
 Many of the individual tax provisions are temporary and only apply for tax years beginning after December 31, 2017, and before January 1, 2026 whereas most of the business provisions are permanent.
-Further legislation will likely be needed to correct and modify the rules, and subsequent bills will require 60 votes to pass in the Senate, meaning Republicans and some Democrats will have to come to agreement.